Treat yourself to this yummy Halloumi Burger recipe ... these flavor-packed veggie burgers make an awesome lunch or dinner!

 My favorite part just might be the sauce though.
-This quick tomato sauce tastes almost like ketchup, but sooo much better, and it really pulls all the flavors of this delicious sandwich together.
+It's a quick tomato sauce that tastes almost like ketchup, but sooo much better, and it really pulls all the flavors of this delicious sandwich together.

-These wonderful burgers are an excellent way to brighten up any meal, and I'm going to show you exactly how to make them.
+These wonderful burgers are an excellent way to turn mealtime into an event ... keep reading to learn how to make them!

 Ingredients

-These yummy veggie burgers use fresh, healthy ingredients you can find at almost any store, and result is scrumptious!
+These yummy veggie burgers use fresh, healthy ingredients you can find at almost any store.
+Here's what you'll need:

 You'll Also Need